>> February 18, 2011

 - An increase in the lungs' ability - exchange gases more efficient - every breath take more oxygen.

-Question arises which types of sports or events that had the most benefit for altitude training?
-Distance runners? sprinters? jumpers? throwers? walkers? footballers? swimmers?
+This is typical question by many people.
+Which sports or events that can have the most benefit from altitude training? distance runners? sprinters? jumpers? throwers? walkers? footballers? swimmers?

-Well this is really dependent on the objective of altitude training or exposure.
-Runners who wish to improve the aerobic capacity may perform an altitude training stint.
-A pole vaulter who wish to break record may choose a competition that is held at altitude because the lower air resistant (e.g. Sergey Bubka WR 6.14m).
+The question is not fully elaborated so the answer would be not that simple.
+However the best answer might be this, "depend on the specific objective or aim".
+Hence, a runner who wish to improve the aerobic capacity may perform an altitude training stint.
+A pole vaulter who wish to break record may choose a competition that is held at altitude due to lower air resistant (e.g. Sergey Bubka WR 6.14m).
 A quarter-miler may use altitude training to improve the quality of sea level training.
 All athletes might need to get altitude exposure if the next important competition to be held at altitude (1968 U.S Olympic Trials at Echo Summit comes to mind).

 Background of Ranau (as altitude training site)

 Ranau is a district that located around 100km from the state capital, Kota Kinabalu.
 Ranau is known for its hilly geographic structure and has many wonderful places including the mount Kinabalu (4,095m).
-The average elevation of Ranau is not known but according to Sabah Tourism the place is at 1,176m above the sea level, whereby most probably measured at the town.
+The average elevation of Ranau is not known but according to Sabah Tourism the place is at 1,176m above the sea level, and it was probably measured at the town.
 The average temperature ranges from 16°C at night to 24°C in the day.
-Following is an estimate all-day temperature in Ranau:
+Following is an estimate all-day temperature in Ranau (near Kundasang and some other places):

 02:00 A.M - 19°C 08:00 A.M - 20°C 02:00 P.M - 25°C 08:00 P.M - 19°C

-Ranau has several potential sites for altitude training which are easily accessible from the main road.
-One of the sites is Kundasang that situated approximately 12 km from Ranau town with the altitude of 2,000m above the sea level (measured at Kundasang golf club) and is classified as moderate altitude.
+Ranau has several potential sites for altitude training in which are easily accessible from the main road.
+One of the sites is at Kundasang, a small town (part of Ranau) that situated approximately 12 km from Ranau town, located at altitude (average) of 1,600m above the sea level (2,000m at Kundasang golf club) and this place could be classified moderate altitude.

-Another potential site for altitude training is at Bundu Tuhan that located around 25km from Ranau town towards Kota Kinabalu.
-The altitude for Bundu Tuhan is around 1,770m above the sea level, also classified as moderate altitude.
+Another potential site for altitude training is at Bundu Tuhan that located around 30km from Ranau town towards Kota Kinabalu.
+The altitude for Bundu Tuhan is around 1,770m above the sea level, also classified moderate altitude.

-High altitude is the best done with "live high - train low" method.
-This method will require you to live (not train) at an altitude area for at least 8 hours a day for 4-6 weeks long.
+High altitude is probably best done with "live high - train low" method.
+This method will require you to live (not training) at an altitude area for at least 8 hours a day (night, sleep time) for 4-6 weeks long.
 During the period, the training is done at sea level or low altitude.
-The physiological changes is happened while you're exposed with the environment while living at altitude.
+The physiological changes can occur while you're exposed with the environment when living at altitude.

-Ranau sports complex has the finest condition setting as a training ground for all sports.
-The cooler temperature (average of 21°C during training time, A.M & P.M), fresh air, and beautiful scenery will be the advantage for athletes to train harder on the high-demand workouts.
-Moreover, this kind of peaceful environment enable the athletes to get more comfortableness and subsequently maximize the training performances.
+RSC has the finest condition setting as a training ground for all sports.
+The cooler temperature (average of 21°C during standard training times, A.M & P.M), fresh air, and beautiful scenery and so on would be the advantages for athletes as these conditions may allow the athletes to push the body to a greater extend than that of training at less favorable places or conditions.
+The peaceful environments can also promote mind and physical comfort and this will surely elevate the training readiness and performance.

 - The lower the altitude, the longer time we need to get the maximum benefit of altitude training.